eponsonby/ATP-Support/job-announcement-playbook/details/duties.md

   <h4><span class="fa fa-check"></span> Do</h4>
   * Use the position description and job analysis to help write the duties.
   * List each duty as a separate bullet.
-  * Describe the day-to-day responsibilities of the job—be specific and include typical projects, resources or technologies that the job will use.
+  * Describe the day-to-day responsibilities of the job — be specific and include typical projects, resources or technologies that the job will use.
   * Prioritize the duties — put the most important duties first.
   * Use action verbs to start each bullet, such as “Lead”, “Manage”.
-Refer to the Plainlanguage.gov list of simple words and phrases.
+Refer to the [Plainlanguage.gov](http://www.plainlanguage.gov/) list of simple words and phrases.
   * Capitalize the first word of each bulleted item.
   * Include punctuation at the end of each bulleted item.
-  * Use language the job seeker knows and be concise—simpler is better!
+  * Use language the job seeker knows and be concise — simpler is better!
   * Avoid internal jargon and acronyms—if an acronym is necessary, spell it out the first time it’s used.
 </div>
 <div class="usajobs-recruitment-joa-playbook-details__do-not">
   <h4><span class="fa fa-times"></span> Do Not</h4>
-  * Don’t make the duties section overwhelming—a list of 20 duties is too much.
+  * Don’t make the duties section overwhelming — a list of 20 duties is too much.
 Instead prioritize the most important duties.
   * Don’t use dehumanizing terms like “incumbent” or “candidate”.
   * Don’t repeat duties.
 </div>